-Types of Losses for Which Insurance May Be Available
+Flood Losses for Which Insurance May Be Available

-Different businesses are affected differently by the same storm or event, and even the same physical damage.
-For instance, a physical loss to a parts supplier caused by a flash flood might impact that business as a physical property loss and as a consequential loss of business income.
-That same event might also indirectly impact a product manufacturer that relies on the parts supplier for components to its product.
-Likewise, the event might also affect a supplier of raw materials used by the parts supplier, since the parts supplier's need for raw materials will be diminished during the time it takes to repair the physical damage.
+Flood waters do not discriminate: all businesses are vulnerable.
+Whether a business is a retailer, restaurant, manufacturer, distributer or service provider, damage caused by flooding can wreak havoc on operations and business income.
+And, different businesses are affected differently by flooding, even by the same physical damage.
+For instance, physical damage to a part supplier might impact that business as a property loss and a consequential loss of business income, whereas that same event might indirectly impact a product manufacturer that relies on the part supplier for parts or supplies.
+Likewise, the same event might also affect a supplier of raw materials used by the parts supplier, since the parts supplier's need for raw materials will be diminished during the time it takes to repair the physical damage.
 Companies supplying transportation, logistics and other essential support services also might be impacted, even though none has suffered physical damage.

-Insurance is a resource to pay for these losses.
-Commercial property policies often contain a number of specialized coverages.
+Insurance can help pay for these losses.
+Commercial property policies often contain a number of specialized coverages that potentially apply to flood losses.
 Depending on the facts of the loss, one or more of those coverages may apply:

-- Physical Loss or Damage to Insured Property: There is generally coverage for the cost to repair, replace or rebuild property that suffers physical loss or damage.
-Covered premises are usually listed and scheduled in the policy and may include not only buildings but also equipment and business personal property such as furniture, machinery and stock. - Flood: Unlike standard homeowners' policies, commercial property policies often include coverage for loss caused by flood.
-This coverage is often subject to a sublimit or sublimits that offer different levels of coverage based on the flood zone(s) in which the affected property is located. - Wind v.
-Flood: Virtually all property policies cover wind damage.
-As noted above, many property policies contain substantially reduced sublimits, or exclusions, for flood damage.
-It is important, therefore, that policyholders examine the "cause" of their loss, and evaluate whether there are multiple causes, before submitting a claim.
+Physical Loss or Damage to Insured Property: There is generally coverage for the cost to repair, replace or rebuild property that suffers physical loss or damage.
+Covered premises are usually listed and scheduled in the policy and may include not only buildings but also equipment and business personal property such as furniture, machinery and stock.